KGAccuracyEval/reliable-kg-estimation/README.md

 #### Preparation

-To prepare YAGO and NELL data for experiments, use the following commands.
+To prepare YAGO and NELL for experiments, use the following commands.

 For YAGO, move to ```/reliable-kg-estimation/dataset/YAGO/pre_processing/``` and run: